dstanizzo/Dynatrace-API-Account.Management-Postman-Collection/README.md

 # Dynatrace API: Account Management Postman Collection
-Postman Collection for Dynatrace Account Management API with all the explanation and support to use the new Oauth2 client.
+[Postman](https://www.postman.com/) Collection for Dynatrace Account Management API with all the explanation and support to use the new Oauth2 client.
+I've added variables for security and to make them easy to use with multiple Dynatrace Accounts by utilizing [Postman Environments](https://learning.postman.com/docs/sending-requests/managing-environments/).

+Thanks to my fellow DynaMight [Patrick Hofmann](https://github.com/pahofmann) for his great work creating the [first collections](https://github.com/pahofmann/dynatrace-postman-collections) for the Dynatrace API.
+Your work inspire me.

 # How to